Recently, I’ve been researching the supercontinent cycle, plate tectonics beyond plate boundaries, and volcano-tectonics.

 Arthur Holmes Meeting 2016 – The Wilson Cycle: Plate Tectonics and Structural Inheritance During Continental Deformation

 I attended the Arthur Holmes meeting in 2016, held at the Geological Society.
 I had the privilege to present work on supercontinent formation as well as mantle lithosphere deformation generating intraplate tectonics.
-The presentations are given below.
+The presentations are given below – I quite enjoy the supercontinent formation poster as it acts as a very good ‘greatest hits’ of a number of different publications.
+The mantle lithosphere talk received feedback and constructive criticism which was greatly appreciated.

 Supercontinent formation poster 2016: HERON_poster_AH2016_insulation